In this exhaustive guide, I will break down all BMW X5 generations, highlighting BMW X5’s best years to buy and the worst BMW X5 years to avoid.

 In our comprehensive rankings and categorizations of the BMW X5’s best and worst years, we heavily consider various crucial factors, including but not limited to:

-The upcoming graph combines all ratings from the sources mentioned using our in-house algorithm, providing a comprehensive view of the BMW X5’s performance.
+The subsequent graph combines all ratings from the sources mentioned using our in-house algorithm, providing a thorough view of the BMW X5’s performance.

 Next, we’ll present a table categorizing all model years, distinguishing them as the best, neutral, or worst BMW X5 years based on combined metrics.